circuitscan/circom-pipeline/README.md

 # Circom Compiler Lambda Docker Container

-Input a Circom circuit source and compiler configuration to publish an NPM package with:
+Input a Circom circuit source and compiler configuration to generate (and upload to S3) zip of sources, Solidity verifier, and zip with build artifacts and development library:

 * Circuit sources configured into [Circomkit](https://github.com/erhant/circomkit)
 * All the build artifacts (including verifier Solidity source)